awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 For this tutorial, you can choose **Next: Configure Health Check** to continue to the next step\.
 For more information about creating an HTTPS load balancer and using additional security features, see [HTTPS Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-https-load-balancers.html) in the *User Guide for Classic Load Balancers*\.

-## Configure Health Checks for Your EC2 Instances<a name="configure-health-check"></a>
+## Configure Health Checks for Your Amazon EC2 Instances<a name="configure-health-check"></a>

 Elastic Load Balancing automatically checks the health of the tasks in your service\.
-If Elastic Load Balancing finds an unhealthy task, it stops sending traffic to the instance and reroutes traffic to healthy instances\.
-Amazon ECS stops your unhealthy task and starts another instance of that task\.
+If Elastic Load Balancing finds an unhealthy task, it stops sending traffic to the Amazon EC2 instance hosting that task and reroutes the traffic to a healthy instance\.

 **Note**
 The following procedure configures an HTTP \(port 80\) load balancer, but you can modify these values for your application\.